econpiyush/econpiyush.github.io/_pages/about.md

 I am a fourth year PhD candidate at the State University of New York, Albany.
 My research interests are Finance, Macro Labor and Regulatory Economics.
-Specifically, I am studying the application of Large Language Models in Asset Pricing, Health Insurance and it's impact on labor market outcomes and the impact of price regulations on the healthcare markets.
 My other interests are Behavioral Economics and Decision Theory.

 I love teaching and brining economics research into the classroom.
-I have 7 years of total teaching experience: (before masters degree) 4 years of teaching the graduate student aspirants of Indian Civil Service Exam at Government and Private coaching institutes in India, and 11 semesters of teaching experience in the U.S., which includes: 2 semesters as an Instructor of Record at SUNY, Albany, 7 semesters of experience as a Graduate Teaching Assistant, 5 of them at SUNY, Albany and 2 of them at U Hawaii, Manoa; and 2 Semesters of experience as a Graduate Economics Tutor.
+I have 4 years teaching experience before my master's degree and 11 semesters of teaching experience post my master's degree.

-More details are in my CV below.
+More details are in my CV.

 CV
 ======